CHESAPEAKE BAY NITROGEN REDUCTION ACT

 Based on the availability of funds in accordance with the Annotated Code of Maryland, the BRF can pay for the cost difference between a traditional system and one that includes BAT.
 The Annotated Code specifies that grants can be made for up to 100 percent of the BAT cost with priority first given to failing systems located in the Chesapeake and Atlantic Coastal Bays Critical Area and then to failing systems that the Department determines are a threat to public health or water quality.

-Additional financial assistance may be available though the following programs:
+Additional financial assistance may be available through the following programs:

 Contact (302) 857-3595